igoravelli/brazilian_soccer_championship_analysis/README.md

 👉 **Silver layer**: This layer contains two intermediary tables used specifically on the `dimPlayer` creation process.

-👉 **Gold layer**: This layer contains the final data warehouse tables (fact-s and dim´s) with curated data ready to be used.
+👉 **Gold layer**: This layer contains the final data warehouse (fact and dim tables) with curated data ready to be used.

+Below, the solution architecture is presented, which includes all the steps and platforms that were used in the project's development.
+The image also illustrates the final step involving Google Colab, which will be further explained in Section 3 (*Data Analysis and Visualization*) of this document.

 @TODO [UM DESENHO DO PROCESSO DE ETL]

-@TODO [FALAR SOBRE OS ACESSOS AO BIGQUERY - TABELAS DO DW E QUERIES]

-@TODO: [FAZER IMAGEM DE SCHEMA]

-@TODO: [COLOCAR IMAGENS DAS TABELAS]
+*Solution Architecture Overview*

+As a closing note in this section, all the queries written for the data transformation process and data warehouse construction can be found in this [repository folder](https://github.com/igoravelli/brazilian_soccer_championship_analysis/tree/readme-file/DW-Queries).

 ### Data model